Skip to content

 Type: slotProps: {}

-Customize the rendered HTML when there are no options matching the search, inside the menu.
+Customize the rendered template when there are no options matching the search, inside the menu.

 vue